CoffeeWithDevs/CodeWithUs/README.md

 # CodeWithUs

-### Have a look our Live site https://coffeewithdevs.github.io/CodeWithUs/
+### Do have a look of our Live site https://coffeewithdevs.github.io/CodeWithUs/